surister/wakapy/docs/source/examples.rst

 .. image:: /_static/example3.png

-.. note:: This examples and images can also be found in the examples folder
+.. note:: These examples and images can also be found in the examples folder